Juniper/contrail-windows-docs/doc/Overview/Communication_Agent_Extension.md

 ## Shared memory

-Shared memory is allocated inside Forwarding Extension, and can be read by Agent adn utils.
+Shared memory is allocated inside Forwarding Extension, and can be read by Agent and utils.
 Currently there are two structures mapped to userspace using shared memory: flow table and bridge table.

 Only Agent and utils need access to shared memory from userspace.